le717/linescan.py/README.md

 Similar to the built-in [`linecache`](http://docs.python.org/3/library/linecache.html) module but designed exclusively for external text files, `linescan.py` is a no-fail module designed to aid beginner programmers who need to read data from text files but have trouble setting up [`open()`](http://docs.python.org/3/library/functions.html#open) or translating real numbers to counting numbers.

 ### Feature highlight ###
 * Uses counting numbers to denote line numbers, removing the need to start counting from zero
 * Supports scanning of partial and entire files
-* Stores up to ten previous scans for later retrieval, number of stored scans can be changed
 * Supports Python 2.7, Python 3.3+, and PyPy

 ## Basic Usage ##
 ```python
 import linescan
 LineScan = linescan.LineScan()